8THE LOOP MACRO

 (print item))

 They do the same thing. dolist is shorter for this case.
-When you need to do many operations, however, then you'll find loop is more efficient and easier to understand.
+When you need to do many operations, however, then you'll find loop is more convenient and easier to understand.

 Where :in binds the variable to each element of the list, :on binds it to each successive sublist: